Cal-Sag Channel

 The Calumet-Saganashkee Channel, usually shortened to the Cal-Sag Channel, is a 16 mi drainage and shipping canal in southern Cook County, Illinois, operated by the Metropolitan Water Reclamation District of Greater Chicago (MWRD).
 A component of the Chicago Area Waterway System, it connects the Little Calumet River at its eastern end to the Chicago Sanitary and Ship Canal at its western end.

 The Cal-Sag Channel is utilized for inland shipping, recreational boating and drainage purposes in what was an active zone of heavy industry in the Far Southeast Side neighborhoods of the city of Chicago and adjacent suburbs.
 As a drainage channel, it is used as a conduit for treated effluent wastewater from southern Cook County, including the Chicago-area Deep Tunnel Project, into the Illinois Waterway.
-It is also used in the summertime by pleasure crafts.
+It is also used in the summertime by pleasure craft.

 Route

 The canal runs westward through Calumet, Worth, Palos and Lemont Townships before joining the Chicago Sanitary and Ship Canal at the border of DuPage County.
 After passing through central Blue Island, the channel constitutes the principal boundary between the suburbs of Alsip, Worth and Palos Hills on its north, and Robbins, Crestwood, Palos Heights and Palos Park on its south.
 The final 4.5 mi of the channel flows through the Palos Forest Preserves, a large parkland area operated by the Forest Preserve District of Cook County.

 When it is completed, the Calumet-Sag Trail, a 26 mi greenway, will border the channel and will stretch from the Chicago Sanitary and Ship Canal to the Burnham Greenway.